Patrick's Day BBQ Contest

 a team, its members and/or guests:

-members and its guests.
+members and their guests.

 Excessive use of alcoholic beverages or public intoxication with a disturbance.